-Upon appropriate written request, team members or their designated representative, with authorization signed by the team member, may review the team member's personnel file.
-A team member and/or designated representative is limited to one review per calendar year.
+Upon appropriate written request, Employees or their designated representative, with authorization signed by the Employee, may review the Employee's personnel file.
+A Employee and/or designated representative is limited to one review per calendar year.
 Records may be inspected at reasonable times during regular business hours in the office where the records are kept.
-A team member, or designated representative, can take notes regarding the personnel records but cannot remove any part of the files from the Company's premises.
+A Employee, or designated representative, can take notes regarding the personnel records but cannot remove any part of the files from the Company's premises.
 They may, however, place a statement in the file if there is an error.

-Exempt team members may be provided time off with pay for any of the above described leaves when necessary to comply with state and federal wage and hour laws.
+Exempt Employees may be provided time off with pay for any of the above described leaves when necessary to comply with state and federal wage and hour laws.